kittisuw/Kubernetes/istio/README.md

 ```shell
 istioctl install --set profile=default
 ```
-Note : Default This profile is recommended for production
+Note : Default This profile is recommended for Production
 The output looks similar to the following:
 ```shell
 This will install the Istio 1.13.1 default profile with ["Istio core" "Istiod" "Ingress gateways"] components into the cluster.
 Proceed? (y/N) y